HughFerg/CS3500/resources/README.txt

 -ASSIGNMENT 8-
 At the end of the day, we were not able to get keyframes editing implemented correctly in the their views.
+This is due to our time constraints, our imperfect model representations, and the fact that our provider's code had very tight model-view coupling.
 We also had a peculiar bug where after resetting our animations become very jumpy.
-As we were updating our model to be more flexible and more easily function under both of our sets of views, we broke reset and were never able to get it back to its original functionality.
+Everything else that we had previously implemented worked as it should despite the significant refactoring we did of our design.